Bedeau camp: History

+The 15 November memo authored by Giraud that ordered Jewish conscripts to be assigned to work units.
+(Note: According to this document, Jewish volunteers were to be assigned to combat units as long as the proportion of Jewish soldiers in these units was less than a fifth.)

 The mobilisation class of 1939 was released from active service on 2 November with these Jewish internees returning to their homes.
 Following the Allied landings, Commander-in-Chief of the Army of Africa General Henri Giraud issued a secret memo on 15 November that confirmed the assignment of Jewish soldiers to "work units".
 Giraud opposed assigning Jews to combat units, not wanting to award them promotions or decorations, nor wanting the children of those killed in action to achieve Pupille de la Nation status.

 The Jewish conscripts were remobilised on 27 November whereupon they were assigned to Jewish Pioneer Battalions (Bataillon des Pionniers Israélites) and sent back to Bedeau, which increasingly came to resemble a transit camp.
-Bel-Ange estimates that several thousand Jewish conscripts passed through Bedeau between late November 1942 and June 1943.
-The interned conscripts were provided with military uniforms and permitted to wear their rank insignia.
+Bel-Ange estimates that several thousand Jewish conscripts were interned at Bedeau between late November 1942 and June 1943.
+The conscripts were provided with military uniforms and permitted to wear their rank insignia.
 General René Prioux issued the Prioux circular on 30 January 1943 that clarified Giraud's policies towards Jews in the army.

 On several occasions internees appealed to the French High Command expressing their desire to be reinstated into regular French military units, rejecting the proposed option that they volunteer in indigenous infantry units and thus lose their ranks.
+Internees Sidney Chouraqui and Germain Ayache drafted a Manifesto des Juifs de Bedeau (Manifesto of the Jews of Bedeau) that articulated their grievances to the French military authorities.
 In a symbolic protest, detainees at Bedeau deposited their indigenous pay in a French fund established during the First World War to aid prisoners-of-wars and civilians during wartime.